lightning/bolts/04-onion-routing.md

 # Filler Generation

-Upon receiving a packet, each individual node extracts the information destined for it from the route information and the per-hop payload.
+Upon receiving a packet, the processing node extracts the information destined for it from the route information and the per-hop payload.
 The extraction is done by deobfuscating and left-shifting the field.
 This would make the field shorter at each hop, allowing an attacker to deduce the route length.
 For this reason, the field is padded before forwarding.
-Since the padding is part of the HMAC, the sender will have to generate an identical padding in order to compute the HMACs correctly for each hop.
+Since the padding is part of the HMAC, the origin node will have to generate an identical padding in order to compute the HMACs correctly for each hop.
 The filler is also used to pad the field-length, in the case that the selected route is shorter than the maximum allowed route length.

-Before deobfuscating the `hops_data`, the node pads it with 65 `0x00`-bytes, such that the total length is `(20 + 1) * 65`.
+Before deobfuscating the `hops_data`, the processing node pads it with 65 `0x00`-bytes, such that the total length is `(20 + 1) * 65`.
 It then generates the pseudo-random byte stream, of matching length, and applies it with `XOR` to the `hops_data`.
 This deobfuscates the information destined for it, while simultaneously obfuscating the added `0x00`-bytes at the end.

-In order to compute the correct HMAC, the sender has to generate the `hops_data` for each hop, which includes the incrementally obfuscated padding added by each hop.
+In order to compute the correct HMAC, the origin node has to generate the `hops_data` for each hop, which includes the incrementally obfuscated padding added by each hop.
 The incrementally obfuscated padding is called the `filler`.